-Groupboard as a art applciation was super-primitive.
-In many respects it was just a few steps above MS-Paint.
-But that’s sort of the challenge .
+Groupboard as an art application was super-primitive.
+In many respects, it was just a few steps above MS-Paint.
+But that’s sort of the challenge.
 Try to make something out of a program that is super-restrictive.
 We feel we did ‘okay’ during all of this.

 Final report of “ChammelstrationMiser 4720K”.

 Although not as magical as the journey of the automated camera-man flying through the internet taking pictures through the portal of FireFox.
-It should be noted the streamers espechally those in the creative scene will leave a public space for their watchers to draw upon their wall and see how the streamer would react to such things being drawn for them in real-time.
+It should be noted the streamers especially those in the creative scene will leave a public space for their watchers to draw upon their wall and see how the streamer would react to such things being drawn for them in real-time.
 Aggio.IO is one of those places where a lot of people because unlike GroupBoard its access is restricted per layer.
 Meaning, if someone draws over your stuff in an attempt to destroy.
-They are on their own layer and thus it can be easily removed by administration . it had a chat system although i hardly seen anyone really use it.
+They are on their layer and thus it can be easily removed by the administration. it had a chat system although we hardly saw anyone use it.

 The above pictures originated from a Twitch streamer by the name of FunkyJoe.
 However, it’s a demonstration of keeping your audience entertained and let the creation passion flow outward onto the internet.

 It’s impossible to give credit to the others that were involved in these images.
-Becuase of the nature of these types of online drawing programs it presents almost a state of anonymity.
+Because of the nature of these types of online drawing programs, it presents almost a state of anonymity.
 But for what it’s worth thanks to all those who were apart of.
 Thank you Infochammel for showing me the way.